 can be used to form an XML element which requests to "forget" (i.e., remove) all ground rules composing the so-far accumulated overgrounded program.

-Since the overgrounded program tends to be continuously enlarged, this command can be used to save memory by dropping off all stored rules.
+Since the overgrounded program tends to be continuously enlarged, this commands can be used to save memory by dropping off all stored rules or atoms.

-Overgrounding is started from scratch at the next shot.
+Overgrounding is started from scratch in the next shot.

 The xml reset command requests to hardly reset all internal data structure and restart the computation from scratch.